JotaMoco/Veeam_QA_TestMark_JoaoMoco/README.txt

 Veeam QA Test Mark created by João Moço
+Before using the synchronization tool:
+-> The folder 'test1' is a test source folder with 2 .txt files;

-Using the synchronization tool:
+-> (Optional) For testing purposes, create an empty folder; Using the synchronization tool:
 -> Open the Command Prompt or the Terminal in Visual Studio Code (VSC);
 -> Write 'cd (path where folder with 'sync_test.py' file is located)' and execute;